Wedding photography tips from expert New York wedding photographers who have seen and handled it all.

 • Shoe glue

 • Lipstick or powder if you’re wearing makeup

 • Ibuprofen or acetaminophen

 Is there going to be bad traffic after the ceremony?
 Is it easy to get a cab, or will you need a car?
 Is there a free trolley?
 Should you stay off the subway in your wedding dress or go for a ride and enjoy everyone’s reactions?

 Knowing how the locals get around will help you figure out the best way to get from place to place on time, which will help you find interesting photo opportunities while still sticking to your wedding photography timeline.

-New York wedding photographers, for example, will know the best way to make it from Central Park to your Brooklyn restaurant without missing dinner, or how to manage a wedding dress on the subway if you want to embrace the New York way of getting around.
+for example, will know the best way to make it from Central Park to your Brooklyn restaurant without missing dinner, or how to manage a wedding dress on the subway if you want to embrace the New York way of getting around.
 But no matter where your wedding is, a local wedding photographer can help you plan the best way to get from point A to point B while still getting the best photos along the way.